invisibledrygoods/RequireUnity/README.md

 RequireUnity
 ============

-Modular design tools for unity.
+Modular design and resource injection in unity.

 Example
 -------